Hexcell/HXMK/README.md

 ```
 Arguments are specified like `name=value` and rules like `name`

-In case no rule was given, HXMK will look for the rule `@all` and execute it, if it exists.
+In case no rule was given, HXMK will look for the rule `@everything` and execute it, if it exists.

 HXMK can also be used to clean directories.
 ```shell